 As the pandemic continues to evolve, we continue to monitor the guidance on best practices for prevention and the policies in effect at the time of each week of camp will reflect the guidance available at that time.
-For a detailed description of current and past practices, please find here the protocols implemented by our host camp, Trout Lake Camps, in accordance with guidance from the Minnesota Department of Health.

-Does Holy Name of Jesus need to provide chaperones?
+Does Holy Name of Jesus need help?